 John M. Bryson is McKnight Presidential Professor of Planning and Public Affairs at the Hubert H. Humphrey School of Public Affairs at the University of Minnesota.
 He works in the areas of leadership, strategic management, and the design of organizational and community change processes.
 He wrote the best-selling and award-winning, Strategic Planning for Public and Nonprofit Organizations, 4th Edition (2011), and co-wrote with Barbara C. Crosby the award-winning Leadership for the Common Good, 2nd Edition (2005).
 He is a Fellow of the National Academy of Public Administration.

-Prof. Bryson has received many awards for his work, including four best book awards, three best article awards, the General Electric Award for Outstanding Research in Strategic Planning from the Academy of Management, and the Distinguished Research Award and the Charles H. Levine Memorial Award for Excellence in Public Administration given jointly by the American Society for Public Administration and the National Association of Schools of Public Affairs and Administration.
+Prof. Bryson has received many awards for his work, including five best book awards, five best article awards, the General Electric Award for Outstanding Research in Strategic Planning from the Academy of Management, and the Distinguished Research Award and the Charles H. Levine Memorial Award for Excellence in Public Administration, given jointly by the American Society for Public Administration and the Network of Schools of Public Policy, Affairs, and Administration.
 In 2011 he received the Dwight Waldo Award from the American Society for Public Administration; the award honors persons who have made “outstanding contributions to the professional literature of public administration over an extended scholarly career of at least 25 years.”
-He serves on the editorial boards of the Public Management Review, International Public Management Journal, Perspectives on Public Management and Governance, Public Performance and Management Review, and Academy of Management Discoveries.
+He currently serves on the editorial boards of Public Management Review, International Public Management Journal, Perspectives on Public Management and Governance, Public Performance and Management Review, and Academy of Management Discoveries.

-He holds a doctorate and master of science degree in urban and regional planning and a master of arts degree in public policy and administration, all from the University of Wisconsin.
+Prof. Bryson holds a doctorate and master of science degree in urban and regional planning and a master of arts degree in public policy and administration, all from the University of Wisconsin.
 He was awarded a B.A. degree in economics from Cornell University.

 - What To Do When Stakeholders Matter: Stakeholder Identification and Analysis Techniques